aliterc/aliterc.github.io/index.md

 “Ultimately, people find him funny and want to take pictures with him.
 They don’t feel [repelled](https://www.oxfordlearnersdictionaries.com/definition/english/repel#repel__4),” she said.
 “We noticed a year ago when we put up the wax figure that he is not someone who is [perceived](https://www.oxfordlearnersdictionaries.com/definition/english/perceive#perceive__4) as negative or whom visitors want to harm.”

+- 0921 Embeurrée de chou

-- 0921 PSL blasts R50m Safa-OUTsurance sponsorship deal
+- PSL blasts R50m Safa-OUTsurance sponsorship deal

 Premier Soccer League (PSL) chairperson Irvin Khoza says the soccer body intends to take legal action against the recently announced partnership between the South Arican Football Association (Safa) and OUTsurance.